 Instead of keeping everything in one diaper bag or tote, let your children carry a small backpack.
 At the very least, allow them to carry a water bottle or jug.
 It encourages them to rehydrate when they feel thirsty, instead of asking or waiting for an opportunity to drink.
 For children who cannot carry a water bottle, you can make them bring their change of clothes for when they sweat too much.
 You can also add small snacks in case they get hungry, and a journal to document the trip on their way.

 Your own backpack should hold any emergency items like medicine and band-aids.
 Have a camera, with extra batteries on hand or a well-charged phone for family photos.

 Plan as much as you can before the actual trip.
-Look for vacation rentals in Israel with www.bnbkosher.com.
-They have holiday apartments in Tel Aviv and short-term rentals in Jerusalem, both cities are hotspots for tourists.
+Look for vacation rentals in Israel with www.koshack.com.
+They have holiday apartments in Tel Aviv and Jerusalem Vacation Rentals, both cities are hotspots for tourists.
 Being in a rental gives you more privacy.
 It also keeps your children in your immediate view, instead of a hotel that has elevators to other floors and a lobby where your children can wander.